xavierdpt/endometriose/zen/macrophages.md

 ## Destruction and Cell Death Pathways

 Macrophages can undergo various forms of cell death, depending on the stimuli and cellular context.
-Apoptosis is the most common form of programmed cell death in macrophages, triggered by growth factor withdrawal, DNA damage, or completion of their functional role.
+Apoptosis is the common form of programmed cell death in macrophages, triggered by growth factor withdrawal, DNA damage, or completion of their functional role.
 The intrinsic apoptotic pathway involves mitochondrial dysfunction and cytochrome c release, while the extrinsic pathway is triggered by death receptors like Fas.

 Pyroptosis is an inflammatory form of programmed cell death that can occur in macrophages infected with certain pathogens.
 This process involves the activation of inflammasomes, particularly the NLRP3 inflammasome, leading to caspase-1 activation and the release of inflammatory cytokines IL-1β and IL-18.
 Pyroptosis helps eliminate infected cells but can also contribute to tissue damage in excessive inflammatory responses.